valeryozenne/Cardiac-Structure-Database/Tutorial_for_Lucy/README.md

 * Generation of streamlines
 * Reorientation of streamlines.
 * Non-linear registration of samples
-* Atlas / Template approaches
+* Atlas / Template approaches for ex-vivo sample hearts.